 Young Women’s Trust released a report on young women who are economical inactive.
 In total, 274,000 women age 18-24 are ‘economically inactive’ – 61% of these are caring for family.
 This term is a truly unrepresentative way to describe young mums caring for their children and potentially others too!
 While there is more to do in understanding opportunities to develop careers around families, we first we need to really value the job young mums are doing of bringing up their children.
 They are not ‘inactive’ and they are probably doing the most important job they will ever be doing!
 And yet by marginalising young mums at this time we risk de-valuing it and therefore not providing the support that anyone needs when caring for another human being.
 All mums should be supported in their choices but often it’s even harder for young mums to say this because we are made to feel that we don’t deserve to have that voice or to have any demands of society.
 We should be demanding a society that cares for those who are caring for others.
-It goes against all my instincts for independence but who really is independent?
-So often someone is caring for someone else to allow you believe you are independent.
-And that’s ok.
-We just need to acknowledge it and value it!
-This requires a change in how society thinks and supports people.
+But this requires a change in how society thinks and supports people.